Seven Charity Shops to Visit in Lytham

 Oxfam

-I go into Oxfam at least once a week, sometimes two or three times!
-Mostly there are no vintage gems on offer, but there is always new stock, it’s bright and airy and has a good mix of books and vinyl, as well as accessories.
+I go into Oxfam at least once a week.
+Mostly there are no vintage gems on offer, but there is always new stock and it has the usual mix of books, vinyl, and Fairtrade products.
 It’s a good spot for birthday cards too, plus you can always buy some worry dolls if nothing else takes your fancy!
 I have had some great vintage finds, but only in the week before the annual 1940s weekend sadly, when I’m actually in shopping heaven.

 British Heart Foundation

-It’s next door to Oxfam, so it would be rude not to have a look here too!
+It’s next door to Oxfam and is becoming one of my most visited charity shops.
 They have lots of stock, including new fascinators if you need one for a wedding.
 Again, there is a great selection of books, bric-a-brac and cds.
 I’ve never seen anything vintage here, mostly the clothes are high street brands, but they have ever changing stock, with some fun things.

 Barnardo’s